vikinglock/bento/README.md

 # bento

-the bento (ベント) game engine made by yours truly (me)
+bento (ベント) game engine by me :)

 **currently bento is very bare bones so don't mind that it's missing lot of features that a regular game engine'd have**

 this project uses the MIT license so it's gonna be free so just include that in your project

-though obviously in the bento/lib/ folder there are a bunch of files and libraries that are not in fact mine (these include glfw, khr, dr, bullet physics engine, glad, stb image, glm, hidapi, openal soft, dear imgui(best), and more)
+though in the bento/lib/ folder there are a bunch of files and libraries that are not in fact mine (these include glfw, khr, dr, bullet physics engine, glad, stb image, glm, hidapi, openal soft, dear imgui (the best), and more)

-## about

-bento is a powerful game engine for C++ that handles all of the graphical hurdles that is presented when coding very low level graphics swiftly and with great elegance

 ## roadmap

-edit uniforms

-deferred rendering / ssao

 compile to apps